QbD Group

 The Role of Artificial Intelligence (AI) in Pharmacovigilance in Europe: Advances and Legislation

-Explore AI's transformative role in pharmacovigilance in Europe, enhancing drug safety and compliance with EMA regulations through advanced AI tools and legislation.
+Discover how AI transforms pharmacovigilance in Europe, improving drug safety and compliance with EMA regulations through advanced tools.

 The safety of medicines is a fundamental concern in the field of public health, and in Europe, pharmacovigilance plays a crucial role in ensuring that marketed medicines are safe and effective.